scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 in this model?

-First of all, in Table 1, we have a template for the spectral content of the shear source for a particular directon of fault normal and slip direction.
+First of all, in Table 1, we have a template for the spectral content of the shear source for a particular direction of fault normal and slip direction.
 Using this template we might compute a function g(x), and then generate a rotation in the input space to realign the fault plane.
 Note we will define rotations in terms of the Euler angles